catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 ..
 Warning::

-  The following tutorial makes use of the Secret storage service on the cloud.
+  The following tutorial makes use of the Barbican service on the cloud.
 This service is currently at a technical preview stage.
-To make use of this service, you will need to raise a :ref:`support ticket<admin-support>` to request access for your project.
+To make use of this service, you will need to raise a :ref:`support ticket<_admin-support>` to request access for your project.

-In this section, we cover how to use openstack tools to create a load balancer which will handle TLS termination for your webservers.
+In this section, we cover how to use openstack tools to create a loadbalancer which will handle TLS termination for your webservers.

 ***************